robertwprogramming/RobertWareupdates3/README.md

 Late 2018 - [x] | Mapping out logic and where eveyrthing needs to go as far as functionality.
 Late 2018 - [x] | Design pattern focus and issues based on complexity of scope.
 Late 2018 - [x] | Scaled down and scrapped pattern focus from quiz based to a more story oriented function for the overall app.
-Early 2019 - [x] | More tooling with the logic and MVC patter Early 2019 - [x] | More focus on control flow aspect.
+Early 2019 - [x] | More tooling with the logic and MVC pattern.
+Early 2019 - [x] | More focus on control flow aspect.
 Mid to Late 2019 - [x] | Blueprinting other activities for the user.
 Mid to Late 2019 - [x] | Started to lay groundwork for implementation of story/scenario-based audio.